mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-kubernetes-addons/index.md

 ## Before you begin

-Before upgrading your Kubernetes cluster, or any of the addons, you must download the specific version of Konvoy by following the steps outlined in the [download](../../download) page.
+Before upgrading your Kubernetes cluster, or any of the addons, you must download the specific version of Konvoy.
+Follow the steps outlined on the [download][download] page.
+You should also confirm the version of [Konvoy is compatible][version-support-policy] with the version of Kubernetes you are upgrading to.

 You must also have access to the `cluster.yaml` file and the SSH keys that were generated during the initial install.
 If you are using one of the public cloud provisioners you must also have access to the `state/` directory that was generated during the initial install.